-Monitoring results from all Phase 1 air 2 monitoring sites will be reviewed by were determined based on Steering Committee input and the District to determine appropriate monitoring locations for Phase 2 suitability of the site.
+Monitoring results from all Phase 1 air monitoring sites will be reviewed by the District to determine appropriate monitoring locations for Phase 2.
 Likewise, the District will review air monitoring data from Phase 1 and Phase 2 and discuss the data with the Steering Committee when selecting the air monitoring location for Phase 3.
 Evaluation will include review of the air quality data for areas with poor local air quality and a review of nearby potential sources of air pollution.
-The monitoring data will be made publicly available to the community via CARB's AQ-ViewAQview website.
+The monitoring data will be made publicly available to the community via CARB's AQ-View website.